Different uses for voting

 In the 19th Century: Winner-Take-All Districts lead to Off-Center ;Councils

-Some English-speaking countries still count votes by England's old plurality rule.
+Some former colonies still count votes by England's old plurality rule.
 It elects only one representative from each district; and winning it does not require a majority.
 It merely elects the one who gets the most yes votes.

 A district with only one rep tends to develop only two big parties.
 Only their candidates have good chances.
 So the voters get only two real candidates; that is a very limited choice.4